PelionIoT/manifest-tool/README.md

 SHA256 Fingerprint=00:01:02:03:04:05:06:07:08:09:0A:0B:0C:0D:0E:0F:10:11:12:13:14:15:16:17:18:19:1A:1B:1C:1D:1E:1F
 ```

-When a C byte array is a requirement (for example, in the update client's certificate manager), this must be converted to one, for example by finding all `:` and replacing with `, 0x`.
+When a C byte array is a requirement (for example, in the Update client's certificate manager), this must be converted to one, for example by finding all `:` and replacing with `, 0x`.

 ```
 0x00, 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07, 0x08, 0x09, 0x0A, 0x0B, 0x0C, 0x0D, 0x0E, 0x0F, 0x10, 0x11, 0x12, 0x13, 0x14, 0x15, 0x16, 0x17, 0x18, 0x19, 0x1A, 0x1B, 0x1C, 0x1D, 0x1E, 0x1F